carmcollins/ProjectOne/README.md

 Dog owners can also add their own dog park to the map by simply entering a name, selecting features, and dropping a pin.

 Our hope is that Tailwag helps dog owners find and share new spaces and places to hang out with their furry friends.
-Keep wagging!
+Visit [this page](https://carmcollins.github.io/ProjectOne/) to see the project, and keep wagging!

 <img src="assets/photos/app1.png" width="250px"> <img src="assets/photos/app2.png" width="250px"> <img src="assets/photos/app3.png" width="250px"> <img src="assets/photos/app4.png" width="250px"> <img src="assets/photos/app5.png" width="250px">